-Self-assessment of bargaining position in the chain
+Self-assessment of market position in the chain

-Bargaining position in the chain was estimated based on self-assessment by business/farm managers of their position in the chain on the basis of the following criteria: position in the channel (the extent to which they can influence "things"); level of trust in relations with other chain participants; relations with other farmers (producers) participating in the same chain; relations with the customers.
+Market position in the chain was estimated based on self-assessment by business/farm managers of their position in the chain on the basis of the following criteria: position in the channel (the extent to which they can influence "things"); level of trust in relations with other chain participants; relations with other farmers (producers) participating in the same chain; relations with the customers.
 For the evaluation the Likert's scale was used, with the range of marks from 1 ("poor") to 5 ("excellent").
-Results of evaluation are presented on the figure 8 and in the table 19.
+Results of evaluation are presented on the figure 8 and in Table 19.

 Figure 8.
-Bargaining position in the food supply chain by self-assessment
+Market position in the chain by self-assessment (total sample)